PennyLaneAI/pennylane-honeywell/README.rst

 Getting started
 ===============

-Once PennyLane-HQS is installed, the provided HQS devices can be accessed straight away in PennyLane.
-However, the user will need access credentials for the HQS platform in order to use these remote devices.
+Once PennyLane-Honeywell is installed, available Honeywell devices can be accessed straight away in PennyLane.
+However, the user will need access credentials for the Honeywell Quantum Solutions (HQS) platform in order to use these remote devices.
 These credentials should be provided to PennyLane via a `configuration file or environment variable <https://pennylane.readthedocs.io/en/stable/introduction/configuration.html>`_.
 Specifically, the variable ``HQS_TOKEN`` must contain a valid access key for HQS's online platform.

-You can instantiate the HQS devices for PennyLane as follows:
+You can instantiate the HQS device class for PennyLane as follows:

 .. code-block:: python

     import pennylane as qml
-    dev1 = qml.device('hqs.dev', wires=2)
+    dev1 = qml.device('honeywell.hqs', machine_name, wires=2)

-where ``dev`` is the specific name of the online device you'd like to access.
+where ``machine_name`` is the specific name of the online device you'd like to access.
+Contact Honeywell Quantum Solutions to receive platform access and machine names.

 HQS devices can then be used just like other devices for the definition and evaluation of quantum circuits within PennyLane.
 For more details and ideas, see the